German bonds set for best start to the year since 1977 | Business

 "This is a very, very meaty decline in European rates.
 Ten-year Bund yields are down 30 basis points in the first three days," Rabobank senior rates strategist Richard Maguire said.
 "This is the product of weaker-than-anticipated inflation data in the euro zone, the decline in energy prices on the back of the unseasonably warm weather and speculation that 'peak inflation' is now behind us," he said.

-That was giving rise to hopes that the European Central Bank rate path might be less aggressive than expected, he added.
+That was fuelling hopes that the European Central Bank rate path might be less aggressive than expected, he added.
 Energy prices, which rocketed last year after Russia's invasion of Ukraine disrupted flows of natural gas to Europe, have eased, offering some much-needed respite to households and businesses and taking some pressure off the ECB.

-A month ago, money markets were pricing in a terminal ECB rate of around 2.8% by September.
-But at the bank's December meeting, President Christine Lagarde signalled this was too low.
-Markets then priced a rate of 3.5%.
+A month ago, money markets were pricing in that ECB rates would peak at around 2.8% by September in this tightening cycle.
+But after President Christine Lagarde signalled at the bank's December meeting that this was too low, markets priced a rate of 3.5%.
 Now, that rate is expected to be around 3.37%.

 Yields on the bonds of more heavily indebted nations such as Italy have fallen more sharply.
-Ten-year BTP yields have dropped by more than 35 bps this week.
-They were last up 4 bps on the day at 4.365%.
-Yet inflation in the euro zone is at 10.1%, still well above the ECB's target rate of 2%.
-That makes pricing in the bond market look overly optimistic, according to Rabobank's Maguire said.
+Italian 10-year BTP yields have dropped by more than 35 bps this week.
+They were last unchanged on the day at 4.321%.
+Data on Friday showed consumer inflation in the euro zone slowed to 9.2% in December from 10.1% the previous month, below forecasts for 9.7%.
+But the biggest part of the decline was down to energy prices falling, meaning that the cost of many other essential goods and services, as well as wages, is still rising, and is well above the ECB's target rate of 2%.

-"Even with inflation past its peak, it's still a multiple of that target," he said.
+"Even with inflation past its peak, it's still a multiple of that target," Maguire said.
 The main risk event for Friday is the monthly U.S. non-farm payrolls report for December.
-Economists expect the data to show 200,000 workers were added last month, which would be the smallest gain in two years.
+Economists expect the data to show 200,000 jobs were added last month, which would be the smallest gain in two years.

 Robust figures for U.S. weekly unemployment claims and private-sector employment on Thursday prompted a sell-off in Treasuries, which spilled into the European market.
 Adding another drag on bonds were minutes from the Federal Reserve's latest meeting that showed policymakers do not believe financial conditions are tight enough, which would warrant more rate rises than the market is currently pricing in.